Julia Hillary, CDP

-Sister Julia’s family was most influential in her decision to enter religious life.
-She remembers praying the rosary together as a family, and said that reading missionary magazines and learning the plight of the neglected enkindled a desire in her to become a missionary.
+Sister Julia Hillary entered religious life from St. Nicholas in Galway, Ireland.
+Her family influenced her decision to enter religious life.
+She remembers praying the rosary together as a family.
+She says, "Reading missionary magazines and learning the plight of the neglected enkindled a desire in me to become a missionary."
 A local parish priest, Fr.
-Connors, introduced her to the Sisters at Sacred Heart High School, where she met Sister Irenea, who convinced her that she had “come to the right place.”
+Connors, introduced her to the Sisters at Sacred Heart High School in Kingston, MA, where she met Sister Irenea, who convinced her that she had “come to the right place.”
 Shortly thereafter, in 1955, she entered the Community.